This article was last updated on 11-Dec-2018. See the revision history at the end.

 CSS Exfil Protection

 The default settings are sufficient, except i personally disable the whitelisting of HTTP protocols.
-Normally when you visit an HTTP site Smart Redirect will attempt to forward your request to HTTPS and, if that fails, it will fall back to HTTP and then add the domain to the whitelist so that subsequent visits would default to HTTP.
-While the developer does not recommend disabling this behavior, i do it anyway for two reasons: First of all, the whitelist can grow to be very large and, while some of the whitelisted domains truly don’t support HTTPS, others do, but if they take too long to respond then Smart HTTPS will mistakenly add them to the whitelist.
+Normally when you visit a website over HTTP Smart Redirect will attempt to forward your request to HTTPS and, if that fails, it will fall back to HTTP and then add the domain to the whitelist so that subsequent visits would default to HTTP.
+While the developer does not recommend disabling this behavior, i do it anyway for two reasons: First of all, the whitelist can grow to be very large and, while some of the whitelisted domains truly don’t currently support HTTPS, others do, but if they take too long to respond then Smart HTTPS will mistakenly add them to the whitelist.
 Every so often i would delete all the whitelisted domains to address this problem, but doing so is a pain because you can’t dump them all at once.
-Secondly, i don’t care if Smart HTTPS hammers an HTTP-only site with HTTPS requests every time i visit it because every site administrator should be using HTTPS, especially since one can get valid SSL certificates for free from Let’s Encrypt.
-And so i prefer to send them the message via their visitor logs.
+Secondly, i don’t care if Smart HTTPS hammers an HTTP-only site with HTTPS requests every time i visit it because every website administrator should be using HTTPS, especially since one can get valid SSL certificates for free from Let’s Encrypt, and so i prefer to send them the message via their web logs.

 uBlock Origin (uBO) will be used in its easy mode in order to block ads and prevent tracking by employing some of the many 3rd party static filter lists which it offers.
 Read the uBlock wiki sections pertaining to the easy mode to understand how to use it properly.